grahamedgecombe/arc/README.markdown

 file for the CC0 text.
 The CC0 licensing terms only apply to the `include/dlmalloc.h` and `src/dlmalloc.c` files.

+Finally, whilst not related to licensing, it is worth mentioning the [OSDev.org wiki][osdev].
+It provides a good overview before you jump into the various manuals and specifications.

 [multiboot]: http://download.savannah.gnu.org/releases/grub/phcoder/multiboot.pdf
 [clang]: http://clang.llvm.org/
 [gcc]: http://gcc.gnu.org/